Out of Africa: Caring for African Violets (Saintpaulia)

 Water

 Let’s start here because this is one of the most common problems -over watering.
 It does look like a bouquet in a pot, but should not be watered like one.
-The plant should be watered at the base of the plant, and let the soil dry in between watering, which could be around once per week.
+The plant should be watered at the base around once per week, and the soil allowed to dry in between watering,

 Take this opportunity to rotate the pot.
 They are susceptible to rot if the water stays on the leaf stem.
-It is good practice to water the soil only, until you are advanced enough in AV care to soak thoroughly under a tap, let the pot drain, and wipe excess water away from the leaves.
+One can also soak the plant thoroughly under a tap, let the pot drain, then wipe excess water away from the leaves.

 When you first take home your new plant roomie, it is usually in a plastic container.
 This will hold the water longer than a clay pot.
 Remember, drainage, drainage, drainage.